 How good the shielding gas cover actually is can be seen by measuring the oxygen content below the gas nozzle, which can also be checked in the ABICOR BINZEL ARCLab.

-The results of the oxygen measurement show the differences in the quality of the protective gas coverage for the two cylindrical standard gas nozzle shapes.
+The results of the oxygen measurement show the differences in the quality of the protective gas coverage for the two gas nozzle shapes.

-The graphic above shows that the marked shape does not allow uniform shielding gas coverage.
+The graphic above shows that the trumpet shaped gas nozzle does not allow uniform shielding gas coverage.
 When looking at the oxygen content, it shows a minimum of 100 ppm, whereas the cylindrical gas nozzle remains consistently below 20 ppm.
 This property is an important criterion, especially for materials that are sensitive to oxidation, such as aluminum and stainless steels.

 No agony of choice